30+ years of not being a landlord

 The second was to establish a different kind of relationship with the people who rented from him.
 “I wasn’t a ‘landlord’ with ‘tenants”.
 I was the owner, and they were the residents,” he said.
 That meant there were rights and responsibilities on the part of both parties.

 His residents loved the approach.
-He was invited to parties, and established friendly relationships that he maintains until this day.
+He was invited to parties, and established long-term friendly relationships with his residents.

 "Honor the employee"